 Crypto markets don’t sleep.

-Unlike traditional markets that trade between set hours on a Monday-Friday schedule, such as the NYSE, the crypto market is always live for trading.
+Unlike traditional markets that trade between set hours, Monday-Friday, such as the NYSE, the crypto market doesn’t close.
 Coupled with the lack of regulation, this means there are no circuit breakers like in traditional markets.

-Circuit breakers are interventions used by exchanges in order to dampen volatility upwards or downwards, whether it be due to excessive buying or selling activity in the market.
-With no training wheels in place, crypto’s free market dynamics are susceptible to high volatility.
+Circuit breakers are interventions by exchanges in order to dampen volatility, caused by panic selling or destructive events internal or external to the stock market.
+With no training wheels or guard rails in place, crypto’s free market dynamics are susceptible to high volatility.

 Closing Thoughts

-The crypto market is still in its formative teenage years as an asset class.
-Like most teenagers, it is relatively underdeveloped, immature, and highly volatile.
-This volatility is a feature, rather than a bug, of crypto’s high growth phase, presenting both challenges and opportunities for traders and investors alike.
+The crypto market is still an infant asset class; relatively underdeveloped, immature, and highly volatile.
+This volatility is a feature and a right of passage, rather than a bug, of crypto’s high growth phase, presenting both challenges and opportunities for traders and investors alike.

-As time goes on, many of the factors that drive volatility will likely become less relevant.
-We are already witnessing the introduction of different players into the market, with increased institutional participation and regulatory oversight beginning to expand globally.
-As this asset class evolves and matures, it is likely that we will see reduced volatility in the future.
+As time goes on, many of the factors that drive volatility will subside.
+We are already witnessing the introduction of different players into the market; increased institutional participation and regulatory oversight which will reduce volatility in the future as the asset class matures.

 To better understand crypto market volatility, get set up with a personal broker today.